geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)

 A GAF file is a GO annotation file containing annotations made to the GO by a contributing resource such as FlyBase or Pombase.
-There are two versions of the file format, the most recent is [GAF version 2.0](http://geneontology.org/page/go-annotation-file-gaf-format-20) An explanation of the differences between versions 1.0 and 2.0 is [available](http://geneontology.org/page/go-annotation-file-gaf-format-20) and the 1.0 specification is described [here](http://geneontology.org/page/go-annotation-file-gaf-format-10)
+See more information [here](/docs/go-annotation-file-gaf-format-21/).

 [How are GAF 2.0 and GAF 2.1 different?](/faq/what-gaf21)